cal-itp/data-infra/docs/datasets/mst_payments.md

 * In the `calitp_included_payments_data` task,
     * add a row for this new table.
     * add a depedency in yaml header to this new table.
+* In the `docs/datasets/mst_payments.md` file, add an entry into the `Tables` table describing the new data set.

 ### Adding a new table to payments_views